Home>Furniture>Outdoor Furniture>Is Trex Decking Slippery When Wet

 By considering these factors and implementing preventive measures, you can significantly reduce the risk of slips and falls on your Trex decking.
 Remember, safety should always be a top priority when enjoying your outdoor space.

-Read more: How To Restore Trex Decking
+Read more: What To Do With Leftover Trex Decking

 Recommended Maintenance Practices for Trex Decking